mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 This is useful because you can be putting in names!
 You would probably never want to slack a channel any time anyone reloads a website, but the basic principle is that your app can know something, and then it can go in and tell slack about it.

 So this is the most basic way of connecting our slack to our express app, and that's with webhooks.
 We did that by using the slack webhook module.

-If we want to do a lot of different things with slack, we might want to create a kind of utilities folder that performs different ss of operations for us.
+### If we want to do a lot of different things with slack, we might want to create a kind of utilities folder that performs different sorts of operations for us that we then just require in to this module.

+1. In Atom, create a new subfolder in your main watch-together folder called `tools`.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4NTI0NzMyOCwtMTUxMjQ0NTYyMywxOD
+eyJoaXN0b3J5IjpbLTg0MzQwMjY0MCwtMTUxMjQ0NTYyMywxOD
 EzMzQ5MjYsLTE2MjgzODg4MDQsLTExMTQ3MDgzNjIsMTMxNjQ2
 MzQ1OSwxMDg3ODU1MTQxLC0xODgwOTc0MCwxMDA5NTg4ODE5LD
 E3Mzg3OTc2MTAsLTE1NTU2NDU1MjcsNzQ4NDU1NTUxLDk5MDQx